ibm-cloud-docs/power-iaas/carbon-calculator.md

 For more information about environmental, social, and governance (ESG) initiatives, see [IBM Releases 2023 Impact Report](https://newsroom.ibm.com/2023-04-11-IBM-Releases-2023-Impact-Report){: external}.
 For more information about how different geographical areas address sustainability challenges, see [The State of Sustainability 2024 report](https://www.ibm.com/think/insights/state-of-sustainability-geo-data){: external}.

-## FAQs
+## FAQs about carbon calculator
 {: #faq-ccc}

-### What is Greenhouse Gas?
+### What is GHG?
 {: ghg}
 {: #faq-ccc}

-Greenhouse Gas (GHG) is a gaseous substance that has a warming effect on the Earth when released to the atmosphere.
+GHG is a gaseous substance that has a warming effect on the Earth when released to the atmosphere.
 For more information, see [FAQ for IBM Cloud Carbon Calculator](https://cloud.ibm.com/docs/account?topic=account-carboncalcfaqs){: external}.

 ### How is GHG measured in IBM Cloud?
 {: ghg-how}
 {: #faq-ccc}

-IBM Cloud plays a critical role in achieving IBM’s energy conservation, renewable electricity procurement, and greenhouse gas (GHG) emissions reduction targets.
+IBM Cloud plays a critical role in achieving IBM’s energy conservation, renewable electricity procurement, and GHG emissions reduction targets.
 IBM Cloud is improving the estimation approach by introducing the carbon calculator, which gives you a detailed view of your cloud electricity consumption and associated GHG emissions.
 For more information, see [FAQ for IBM Cloud Carbon Calculator](https://cloud.ibm.com/docs/account?topic=account-carboncalcfaqs){: external}.

 ### What methodology does IBM Cloud carbon calculator use?